Manage workflows

 These are the access levels for workflows:

-• Full access members can modify how access, edit, and publish workflows.
+Full access members can modify access, edit, and publish workflows.

 View workflows

-You can view workflows in your workspace by navigating to the Automations page on the sidebar.
+You can view workflows in your workspace by navigating to Automations, then Workflows from the sidebar.
 Click the search icon in the upper-right to search by name for a specific workflow.

 Sort and filter workflows